foyt/coops-spec/README.md

 **Response**

+Status code should be 200 when request is successful.

 <table width="100%">
   <tr><td>revisionNumber</td><td>Revision number of a returned file.</td></tr>
   <tr><td>content</td><td>Contents of the file as text.
 Binary files are serialized into text form</td></tr>